Events

 Stablecoin issuers will have to provide detailed reserve data, report flows and prove compliance with MiCA.

-For the user, this means one thing: the end of private stablecoins.
+For users, this means one thing: the end of private stablecoins.

-Anonymous transactions in USDT or USDC are becoming increasingly difficult, and over time may simply be blocked.
-In a world where every transaction is tracked and audited, stablecoin means something else - stable control over your funds.
+Cash transactions in USDT or USDC that comply with the operator’s rules are becoming increasingly difficult, and over time may simply be blocked.
+In a world where every transaction is tracked and audited, stability means something else— stable control over your funds.

 🏛️ Europe creates "crypto-Section 230": central oversight of all